Hopi Second Mesa Basketry OLLA with Angak’china Katsina Imagery by Annabelle Nequatewa

 They are often used for the Niman Katsina on First Mesa (Hopi Pueblo) coming with the Köcha Mana.
 In fact, they have danced in late August on First Mesa in direct contradiction to the feeling that only Masau'u can be danced out of season.
 This is probably because the Hopi-Tewa populate First Mesa and have no restrictions to such appearances.

-A client of the gallery called to inform us that she had purchased this plaque directly from the artist Annabelle Nequatewa years ago.
+A client of the gallery called to inform us that she had purchased this basket directly from the artist Annabelle Nequatewa years ago.
 We are pleased to know the name of the artist and to add that information to our website.
 Annabelle Nequatewa was born in 1931 at the village of Shungopavi.
 She has been making baskets since the 1950s and has been an award winner at several venues.
 She is featured prominently in Helga Teiwes book "Hopi Basket Weaving—Artistry in Natural Fibers".
 Teiwes said "Annabelle excels in making coiled plaques and deep baskets.
 On another occasion I photographed her working on a large basket that, when finished, measured twenty-two inches high and twenty-three inches wide.
 It had four Katsina faces, with four ears of corn between them. . . .
 One particularly large plaque amazed me, and she said that it took her a very long time to make it."
 [1996:91]

 Condition: original condition